cadivus/KIT-PSE_Sensordatenbankmanagementsystem/README.md

 5. Run the docker-container with the command `docker-compose up`
 6. Access the webapp `http://localhost:3001/`

+There may be some issues with using Docker with Windows for deploying the system.
+It definitely works for Linux environments.
+We didn't experience problems with Intel Macs too.

 ## How to use the webseite
 To have the best user experience, it is important to **log in** first.
 For this you only need an email address.
 To access your account, you will receive a new login code for verification every time you log in.